 Conclusion

-A customer telephoned to say his friend thought he (the friend) might have got some acid in his eye.
-I asked when this happened and he said a few minutes ago; I asked where the friend was and he said, standing right here; I asked how sore the eye felt and he asked his friend and his friend said quite sore; I gave the official advice which is to hold the eye open under a running tap for at least ten minutes; he asked if he should seek medical advice and (since he had asked me) I said yes - I had to assume he had got acid in his eye, I couldn't possibly tell him, "It's probably nothing" when I had no way of knowing.
+A customer telephoned to say that his friend had got some acid in his eye.
+We asked when this happened and he said a few minutes ago; we asked where the friend was and he said, standing right here; we asked how sore the eye felt and he asked his friend and his friend said quite sore; we gave the official advice which is to hold the eye open under a running tap for at least ten minutes; he asked if he should seek medical advice and (since he had asked) we said yes - we had to assume he had got acid in his eye, we couldn't possibly tell him, "It's probably nothing" when we had no way of knowing.

 Conclusion

 Please be aware of two extremes.
-If the person is screaming with pain as their eye dissolves into their brain, do not telephone me for advice, get that eye forced open under a running tap and dial 999.
-At the other extreme, if you think you may have had some acid on your finger and rubbed your eye and you really don't know if you've rubbed in dirt or acid (this is something I've done myself, many times - note how black your hands become from dirt when handling old jewellery!) - keep calm, the eye feeling 'quite irritable' does not constitute a major injury, give it a good wash and see how you feel later.
+If the person is screaming with pain as their eye dissolves into their brain, do not telephone us for advice, get that eye forced open under a running tap and dial 999.
+At the other extreme, if you think you may have had some acid on your finger and rubbed your eye but really don't know if you've rubbed acid or dirt (note how black your hands become from handling scrap) - keep calm, the eye 'feeling irritated' does not constitute a major injury, give it a wash and see how you feel in a few minutes.

 IF YOU THINK YOU HAVE A LEAKING BOTTLE UPON DELIVERY